LEARNING

 CABENUVA is clinically proven to help keep people undetectable for up to 2 months, depending on the treatment plan.
 Results may vary.

-To help stay undetectable, it's important to keep your planned appointments and stick to your treatment plan.
+To help you stay undetectable, it's important to keep your planned appointments and stick to your treatment plan.

 Long-acting CABENUVA contains 2 medicines that slowly release over time to keep around the same level of medicine in your body between appointments.

-See the CABENUVA clinical study results.
+See the CABENUVA clinical study results

 • How long has CABENUVA been around?